+Twined Knitting tradition in Sweden.

+3 HOUR CLASSES Last, the wonderful Braided Cast-on from Finland will be taught in 3 colors!
+In addition, a couple bind-offs will be covered as well for you to practice on as you bind off your swatches.

+Level: All

+INTRODUCTION TO TWINED KNITTING

+Curious about the 400 vear-old Swedish technique of Twined Knitting?
+In this three hour class, knit one of a pair of wristers while learning a traditional cast-on, how to read a twined knitting
-double pointed needles or working with two circulars.
-Intermediate level.

-THE NORWEGIAN PURL The Norwegian Purl, a variation of the conventional Continental purl, is noted for its superior tension control, and ease of execution.
-The yarn always stays behind the work, making ribbing a breeze and two-color textured purling a pleasure.
+chart, twined knitting, twined purling, and patterning (the "O" stitch, the Crook stitch, the Chain Path, and half braids).
+The Norwegians believe if one keeps their pulse warm, one's entire body will be warmer.
+Must be comfortable with double pointed needles or working with two circulars.
+Level: Intermediate THE NORWEGIAN PURL The Norwegian Purl, a variation of the conventional Continental purl, is noted for its superior tension control, and ease of execution.
+The varn

+always stays behind the work, making ribbing a breeze and two-color textured purling a pleasure.
 A swatch will be worked in class to practice this technique and its applications: Garter stitch in purl, one-color ribbing or seed stitch, the Scandinavian method of working with two yarns in the left hand (knitting, purling, and weaving) on the right side and the wrong side of the work and Corrugated Ribbing on the right side and wrong side of the work.

+Level: All

+3 HOUR / 6 HOUR CLASSES

+LATVIAN WRISTERS (3 hours)

-Level: All SWEDISH CAST-ONS AND SCANDINAVIAN KNITTING TECHNIQUE Five cast-ons from Sweden will be taught in this hands-on class.
-They are all one-needle cast-on methods, and can be adapted for one or two color edges for sweaters, mittens, socks, and hats.
-In addition, the Continental method of knitting, purling, and weaving will be taught as well as the Scandinavian technique of working with two yarns in the left hand (knitting, purling, and weaving).
-Small sample swatches will be made using all of the techniques learned in class.
-Twined knitting will also be demonstrated if time allows.
-Level: All LATVIAN WRISTERS Using wristers as a template, learn the following Latvian techniques which can be applied to mitten cuffs, sock tops or sleeves: a scalloped cuff, the herringbone braid and many subtle and beautiful variations of the half-braid.
+The Norwegians believe if one keeps their pulse warm, one's entire body will be warmer.
+Using wristers as a template, learn the following Latvian tech-

+niques which can be applied to mitten cuffs, sock tops or sleeves: a scalloped cuff, the herringbone braid and many subtle and beautiful variations of the half-braid.
 A choice of traditional motifs is incorporated in the main part of the wrister, as well as a picot edge at the end.
 Additional techniques: knitting with two yarns in the right hand, two yarns in the left hand, or a yarn in each hand, as well as knitting with three colors.
-Level: Intermediate (must be proficient with dp needles) 6 HOUR CLASSES TOP DOWN ARAN CARDIGANS This unusual type of Aran construction is controversial as to its historic authenticity.
-Nevertheless, it is a fascinating concept, which results in a stunning garment that is fun to knit.
-While knitting a small sampler sweater from the neck down, traditional pattern motifs will be worked, including bobbles, traveling stitches, knit/purl motifs, baby cables, background stitches, and more!
+Level: Intermediate (must be proficient with dp needles) TOP DOWN ARAN CARDIGANS (6 hours) This unusual type of Aran construction is controversial as to its historic authenticity.
+Nevertheless, it is a fascinating concept, which results in a stun-

+ning garment that is fun to knit.
+While knitting a small sampler sweater from the neck down, traditional pattern

+motifs will be worked, including bobbles, traveling stitches, knit/purl motifs, baby cables, background stitches, and more!
 The neckline studied will be shaped for a comfortable fit by utilizing increases and casting on extra stitches.

-Level: Intermediate to advanced FAIR ISLE TAMS This Fair Isle class is for knitters who would like to venture into two-color knitting but haven't had the chance.
-A small tam on double pointed needles and/or two circular needles will be worked.
-Knitting with a color in each hand, weaving yarns to reduce snagging, reading tam charts, knitting traditional peerie, border, and star patterns, and shaping of the tam will all be covered.
-The class will end with a discussion of tam structure and the wonderful variety of color combinations chosen by the students.
-Advanced Beginner to Intermediate level.
+Level: Intermediate to advanced

+6 HOUR CLASSES

+COWICHAN PULLOVERS

+On Vancouver Island in British Columbia, the

+Coast Salish people developed this V-necked, shawl-collared garment after learning of knitting through Europeans.